meg768/rpi-wifi-connection/README.md

 - **options.ssid**                   - Specifies the network name.
 - **options.psk**                    - Specifies the password.
 - **options.timeout**                - Specifies the number of milliseconds to wait for connection.
 Default is 60 seconds (60000).
 - **options.removePreviousNetworks** - Removes all previous networks and activates the specified one if a successful connection was made.
+Default **false**.

 ````javascript
 var Wifi = require('rpi-wifi-connection');